AdrianMarasigan/Software-Engineering-Learnings/Mini-Projects/AES 256 encryption and decryption using Python/README.md

 # AES 256 encryption and decryption using Python

-## Overview:
+## Purpose:
-AES (Advanced Encryption Standard) is a widely used symmetric encryption algorithm that provides secure encryption and decryption of data.

-This Python script demonstrates AES-256 encryption and decryption using the pycryptodome library.
-This script allows you to encrypt and decrypt messages with ease, and it includes enhanced features for testing and usability.
+The primary purpose of this script is to provide a practical example of AES encryption and decryption in Python.
+You can use this script to protect sensitive data by encrypting it with a strong password.

 ## How Does AES 256 Work?

-AES operates on blocks of data and supports key sizes of 128, 192, and 256 bits.
-AES 256-bit encryption is the most secure variant of AES and provides a very high level of security.
+The AES Encryption algorithm (also known as the Rijndael algorithm) is a symmetric block cipher algorithm with a block/chunk size of 128 bits.
+It converts these individual blocks using keys of 128, 192, and 256 bits.
+Once it encrypts these blocks, it joins them together to form the ciphertext.

+AES encryption works by applying a series of mathematical operations to input data, along with a secret key, to transform the data into a ciphertext that is difficult to decipher without the correct key.
+The security of AES is based on the strength of its key expansion and the complexity of its substitution and permutation operations in the encryption rounds.

 ### Key Expansion
 The first step in AES 256 encryption is to expand the user-provided 256-bit encryption key into a set of round keys.
 This process involves performing mathematical operations on the key to generate a series of round keys that will be used in the encryption and decryption rounds.

 ### Initial Round

-AES consists of multiple rounds, each consisting of four main transformations: SubBytes, ShiftRows, MixColumns, and AddRoundKey.
-In the initial round, the plaintext data is XORed (bitwise exclusive OR) with the first round key.
+The data is divided into blocks, and the initial round of transformation is performed on the data.
+This includes a key addition where each byte in the block is XORed with the corresponding byte in the round key.

 ### Main Rounds
+AES uses multiple rounds of transformation, with the number of rounds depending on the key length.
+For a 128-bit key, it uses 10 rounds; for a 192-bit key, it uses 12 rounds; and for a 256-bit key, it uses 14 rounds.

 In the main rounds, the plaintext block goes through a series of transformations: